redis/redis-doc/topics/sentinel.md

 ### Sentinel Access Control List authentication

 The first step in securing a Sentinel instance with ACL is preventing any unauthorized access to it.
-To do that, you'll need to disable the default superuser (or at the very least set it up with a strong password) and create a new one:
+To do that, you'll need to disable the default superuser (or at the very least set it up with a strong password) and create a new one and allow it access to Pub/Sub channels:

-    127.0.0.1:5000> ACL SETUSER admin ON >admin-password +@all OK
+    127.0.0.1:5000> ACL SETUSER admin ON >admin-password allchannels +@all OK
     127.0.0.1:5000> ACL SETUSER default off
     OK